shaunmolloy/vue-todo-list/README.md

 is stored in local storage.
 Upon refresh the app doesn't need to make any API calls,
 and it restores the app data from local storage.

-The following from the task has been covered:
+The following have been covered:

 - ~~Add new todos to the list~~
 - ~~Mark todos as complete~~
 - ~~Delete todos from the list~~
 - ~~Bonus: Any delightful UI touches~~
 - Filter by all/active/complete todos
 - Clear all completed todos
 - Out of scope: User Authentication

-### Time Limit

-I spent around 1 full day, to build the following:

-- Docker services
-  - nginx (reverse proxy for frontend/backend)
-  - frontend
-  - backend
-  - mysql
-- Backend
-- Frontend

-### What would I change?

-For what's asked in the task, a 2-hour time limit is really ambitious.
-This could be split
-into 2 separate tests, one for frontend, and one for backend.
-The appropriate test could then
-be provided based on the role and candidate.